-The results of the experiment, which included taking surface samples from five separate locations before and after installation, revealed a drastically lower bacterial colony count compared to preinstallation, with a 45.8% reduction in surface bacteria.
+The results of the experiment, which included taking surface samples from five separate locations before and after installation, revealed a drastically lower bacterial colony count compared to pre-installation, with a 99.6% reduction in surface bacteria.

 The Best Way to Quickly Flush 99% of Bathroom Yuck

 Classrooms aren’t the only places inside schools where exponential quantities of bacteria and other microorganisms multiply.

 Another location?
 Bathrooms—something the Capitol Region Education Council in Hartford, Connecticut, reportedly discovered after it installed antimicrobial lighting fixtures inside an actively used pre-kindergarten bathroom to reduce germs and surface bioburden.

 After taking samples from three different surfaces—upper sink, lower sink and a toilet—for 10 days before installation, researchers took samples from the same locations for four days during the fourth week after installation and for six days during the fifth week after installation.

 The results?
 Post-install sampling showed average reduction of 2.4 logs compared to the pre-installation baseline values.
 This means there was a 99.6% reduction in surface bioburden.

 A Simple Guide on Where to Start on Cleaner Lighting

 The average person encounters more than 60,000 types of bacteria daily, a tally that reportedly includes antibiotic-resistant bacteria that kills about 700,000 annually and will, according to forecasts, contribute to more than 10 million deaths by 2050.